Department of Earth and Environmental Geoscience Community Contract and resources

 Please come talk to any faculty or staff member if you have any questions or comments.

-From the Department of Earth and Environmental Geoscience: Chris Connors, Emily Flowers Falls, Lisa Greer, David Harbor, Margaret Anne Hinkle, Elizabeth Knapp, Jeff Rahl, Sarah Barrash Wilson
+From the Department of Earth and Environmental Geoscience: Nick Barber, Madhumita Chakraborty, Chris Connors, Emily Flowers Falls, Karena Gill, Lisa Greer, David Harbor, Margaret Anne Hinkle, Elizabeth Knapp, and Jeff Rahl.

 In the spirit of keeping these ideals alive, we ask you to obtain additional signatures to stimulate discussions about the importance of these values in our departmental community.